-- 1.1 Please provide the registration number of company / business if registered with the Companies Commission of Malaysia (CCM) or other registration number. - 1.2 Please mark (X) type of your establishment in ONE BOX only. - Independent is a single establishment and does not have any branch or operation office. - 2) Headquarters is a legal administrative unit which has an authority in decision making with resect of financial and allocating resources for the production of goods and services. - 3) Branch/Operations Office
+- 1.1 Please provide the registration number of company / business if registered with the Companies Commission of Malaysia (CCM) or other registration number. - 1.2 Please mark (X) in one box only. - Independent is a single establishment and does not have any branch or operation office. - 2) Headquarters is a legal administrative unit which has an authority in decision making with respect of financial and allocating resources for the production of goods and services. - 3) Branch / Operations Office

-Branch refers to two or more establishments engaged in the same types of business under single ownership and control with its headquarters.
-It is directly managed by the headquarters for the purpose of marketing and direct shipments of its goods after receiving orders from customers.
+Branch refers to two or more establishment engaged in the same types of business under single ownership and control with its headquarters.
+It is directly managed by the headquarters for the purpose of marketing and direct shipments of its products after receiving orders from customers.